changliao1025/pyflowline/paper.md

 # State of the field

-Existing river network representation methods often fall into these three categories:
+Existing river network representation methods often fall into three categories, each with associated strengths and weaknesses:

-1. Vector-based, hydrologic models that use this method cannot couple river and land because there is no one-to-one mapping [@Schwenk:2021];
+1. Vector-based.
+Hydrologic models that use this method can represent fine-scale river networks, but cannot couple river and land without one-to-one mapping between river segments and land model cells [@Schwenk:2021];
-2. High-resolution DEM-based, only supports structured rectangle grids (e.g., 30m x 30m ) at high spatial resolutions [@Esri:2011];
+2. High-resolution DEM-based.
+Flow networks derived from structured rectangle-grid DEMs are widely available, but resolving fine-scale river networks requires grids with very high spatial resolution (e.g., 30m x 30m or finer) [@Esri:2011];
-3. Upscaling-based, only supports structured geographic grids (e.g., 0.5 degree x 0.5 degree) at coarse resolutions [@Wu:2012].
+3. Upscaling-based methods address the scale mismatch between coarse-resolution grids and fine-scale river networks, but only support structured geographic grids (e.g., 0.5 degree x 0.5 degree) at coarse resolutions [@Wu:2012].
 This method often cannot provide global coverage, including Greenland and the Antarctic.

 PyFlowline is the only modeling software that provides these unique features: